Wrapper (clothing): Wedding attire

 The kaftan is always worn with a headscarf or head tie.
 During a wedding ceremony, the bride's kaftan is the same color as the groom's dashiki.
 The traditional color for West African weddings is white.
 The most popular non-traditional color is purple or lavender, the color of African royalty.
 Blue, the color of love, is also a common non-traditional color.
 Most women wear black kaftans to funerals.
 However, in some parts of Ghana and the United States, some women wear black-and-white prints, or black and red.
 The kaftan is the most popular attire for women of African descent throughout the African diaspora.
 African and African-American women wear a wide variety of dresses, and skirt sets made out of formal fabrics as formal wear.
 However, the kaftan and wrapper are the two traditional choices.
 It is not uncommon for a woman to wear a white wedding dress when the groom wears African attire.
 In the United States, African-American women wear the boubou for special occasions.
 The kaftan or boubou is worn at weddings; funerals; graduations; and Kwanzaa celebrations.

 The men's robe is also called a boubou, see Senegalese kaftan for further information.

 Buba

 A buba (pronounced boo-bah) is a top or blouse.
 Buba is a Yoruba word that means the upper clothing.
 For women, the buba is worn with the iro (wrapper) and gele (head tie).
 For men, it is worn with sokoto (trousers) and fila (hat).
-The buba, sokoto/iro and fila/gele set is the traditional costume of the Yoruba people in South Western Nigeria.
+The buba, sokoto/iro and fila/gele set is the traditional costume of the Yoruba people in South Western Nigeria and the other regions of Yorubaland.